 - How does this benefit what you can offer from a services standpoint or limit or constrain what can be offered?

 - Does this ownership affect the ability of the Partner to be independent?

 - How does the Security Partner provide a balanced approach in focusing on higher-level work across strategy, governance, planning, policies, procedures, guidelines, workflows vs. more tactical capabilities from technical prevention, detection, monitoring, response, and recovery capability standpoint?

 - Does the partner offer a holistic approach to proactively test environments, identify the highest risk vulnerabilities and offer full remediation advisory services to address identified risks?

 - Does the Partner work with modern integrated architectures and modern cloud delivery models?

-- Do those references support the Security Partner’s ability to provide a clear and consist set of deliverables and SLA’s, communicate quickly and effectively for any identified issues or threats, provided vertical specific expertise, integrate with your ticketing and workflow solutions and support any automation and API needs for efficiency?
+- Do those references support the Security Partner’s ability to provide a clear and consistent set of deliverables and SLA’s, communicate quickly and effectively for any identified issues or threats, provided vertical-specific expertise, integrate with your ticketing and workflow solutions, and support any automation and API needs for efficiency?

 - What relevant stories are available, or case studies published where the Security Partner has demonstrated an ability to address your unique vertical challenges (operating constraints, seasonal demands, protecting your revenue models, monitoring challenges, regulatory or compliance requirements).